je-nunez/timing_Redis_queries_with_embedded_LUA/README.md

 Replace the string `'key-to-search'` in `LUA_command_to_Redis_real.lua` in this repository, and send that line as-is to the Redis server (e.g., to its port 6379 if it is listening there).
-Redis will then answer the `value` of the `key` in Redis, appending a suffix with the time it took in the server-side, in this format:
+Redis will then answer a `multi bulk reply` whose first entry is the value of the key, and the second entry associated is a string in the format:

+    Timing delay in Redis server-side (microseconds): <DELAY>

+with the profiling total delay.
+(There was an older version of this script which made Redis answer, instead of a multi bulk reply, a string in the format:

-    <VALUE> (took in Redis server-side 68 microseconds)
+  <VALUE> (took in Redis server-side <DELAY> microseconds)
+)

 There is also a script `LUA_command_to_Redis_logging_version_real.lua` similar to the above, but which does not affect Redis normal output